rlantigua01/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/Task_4.md

-Task Title: Quick and Effective Workouts
+Task Title: Develop database of workouts that can be completed in a short amount of time (Ex.
+10-20 minutes)

 User Story: [Story_4](mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/Story_4.md)